VMadalin/vue-rss-parser/README.md

 # vue-rss-parser
-A simple component to embed RSS parsed feeds with Vue.
+A simple component to parse and embed Medium RSS feeds with Vue.

 ## Install